-The U.S. Food and Drug Administration has authorized the Pfizer-BioNTech and Moderna vaccines for Emergency Use Authorization.
+The U.S. Food and Drug Administration has authorized the Pfizer-BioNTech, Moderna, and Janssen (Johnson & Johnson) vaccines for Emergency Use Authorization.
 Public vaccinations began December 14, 2020.

 Operation Warp Speed (OWS), an initiative of the Department of Health and Human Services (HHS), has a goal of producing and delivering 300 million doses of safe and effective vaccines, with initial doses available by January 2021, as part of a broader strategy to accelerate the development, manufacturing, and distribution of COVID-19 vaccines, therapeutics, and diagnostics.